-10.1.
-If at any time the client wishes to discuss how the services provided could be improved, or the client is dissatisfied with the service they are receiving they should contact the Managing Director of FCS James Golfar.

-10.2.
-FCS undertake to look into any complaint carefully and promptly and to do all that it can to explain the position to the client and undertakes to do everything reasonable to resolve any issue.

 11.1.
+If at any time the client wishes to discuss how the services provided could be improved, or the client is dissatisfied with the service they are receiving they should contact the Managing Director of FCS, James Golfar.

+11.3 FCS shall look into any complaint carefully and promptly and do all that it can to explain the position to the client and do everything reasonable to resolve any issue.

-In the unlikely event of a dispute arising out of or relating to this engagement it is mutually agreed that before embarking on litigation proceedings FCS will attempt to resolve it through negotiations.
+12.1.
+In the unlikely event of a dispute arising out of or relating to this engagement it is mutually agreed between the parties that before embarking on litigation proceedings FCS and the client will attempt to resolve it through negotiations.
 If the matter is not resolved through negotiation within weeks from initial communications regarding the dispute, either party may give the other notice in writing that they shall seek to appoint an independent mediator (ADR Notice).
-FCS and the client shall endeavour to agree upon the nomination and appointment of an independent Mediator upon receipt of a written notice, by either FCS or the client, to concur in such nomination and appointment.
-Should either FCS or the client fail to concur in such nomination and appointment within 14 days, either party may apply to the Centre for Effective Dispute Resolution (CEDR at www.cedr.co.uk), for the appointment of a Mediator.
+FCS and the client shall endeavour to mutually agree upon the nomination and appointment of an independent Mediator.
+Should either FCS or the client fail to concur in such nomination and appointment within 14 days of the ADR Notice, either party may apply to the Centre for Effective Dispute Resolution (CEDR at www.cedr.co.uk), for the appointment of a Mediator.

-11.2.
+12.2.
 Both FCS and the client will give due weight to the views of the Mediator and will hope to resolve the dispute as a result thereof but such mediation is not binding and after the mediation, either party can resort to other means of dispute resolution that will be binding and enforceable.
 No party may commence any court proceedings in relation to any dispute arising out of this agreement until it has attempted to settle the dispute by mediation and either the mediation has terminated or the other party has failed to participate in the mediation, provided that the right to issue proceedings is not prejudiced by a delay.